A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Related work

-\end{theorem} \begin{proof} From the admissibility of LP-axioms and LP-rules for LiP (\cf Lemma~\ref{lemma:LPLawsAdmissibility}); or, by comparison of LP's semantics with LiP's semantics for singleton societies. \end{proof} However the converse is not true, and thus $h$ is only a homomorphism and not an embedding.
-As counter example consider Kripke's law, which holds in LiP (\cf Theorem~\ref{theorem:SomeUsefulDeducibleLogicalLaws}.1), but does not hold in LP (\cf Section~\ref{section:LogicalLaws}).
+However the converse is not true, and thus $h$ is only a homomorphism and not an embedding.
+As counter example consider Kripke's law, which holds in LiP, but does not hold in LP (\cf Section~\ref{section:LogicalLaws}).
 In sum, while plain propositional logic can be viewed as a modal logic interpreted over a singleton universe, LP can be viewed only to a limited extent as LiP over a singleton society.
 The extent is limited because LiP does not mathematically contain LP, as LP does not embed (injectively homomorph) but only non-injectively homomorph into LiP, which we believe reflects the essential difference between their scopes.
 We stress that LP and LiP have typically different, complementary scopes, namely non-interactive computation and universal truths, and interactive computation and local truths, respectively.
-Nevertheless: \begin{enumerate} \item LP and LiP have a non-empty intersection, as the following example proves, which happens to be formalisable in both LP \cite{JustificationLogic} and LiP. \item LiP is richer than S4, since LiP generalises S4 with agent centricity and refines S4 with explicit, transmittable proofs. \end{enumerate} The example involves two elementary formal proofs, which for clarity we present in the style of Frederic Fitch, justified by the following definition and facts. \begin{definition}[Local hypotheses] Let $\Lambda\subsetneq\pFormulas$ such that $\Lambda$ is finite, and
+Nevertheless: \begin{enumerate} \item LP and LiP have a non-empty intersection, as the following example proves, which happens to be formalisable in both LP \cite{JustificationLogic} and LiP, which is also why we have chosen it (comparative explanatory power). \item LiP is richer than S4, since LiP generalises S4 with agent centricity and refines S4 with explicit, transmittable proofs. \end{enumerate} The example involves two elementary formal proofs, which for clarity we present in the style of Frederic Fitch, justified by the following definition and facts.
+So its purpose is not mathematical (to reason about) but elementary (to use) logic.
+The example makes all things used as explicit and thus as formal as possible.
+So the mathematical (meta-)logician may want to simply skip it. \begin{definition}[Local hypotheses] Let $\Lambda\subsetneq\pFormulas$ such that $\Lambda$ is finite, and

-\cf Proposition~\ref{proposition:Hilbert}, where $\Lambda$ is understood as a finite set of local hypotheses. \end{definition} \begin{fact}[\emph{A fortiori} true, persistently provable and known as true]
+(\cf Proposition~\ref{proposition:Hilbert}), where $\Lambda$ is understood as a finite set of \emph{local} hypotheses. \end{definition} \begin{fact}[\emph{A fortiori} true, persistently provable and known as true]

 where $\Gamma,\phi$ means $\Gamma\cup\set{\phi}$. \end{fact} \begin{proof} From Proposition~\ref{proposition:Hilbert} by the fact that $\LiPded\phi$ implies $\LiPded\phi$, necessitation, and self-truthfulness \emph{bis} for the above case $\phi$, $\proves{M}{\phi}{a}{\community}$, and $\proves{a}{\phi}{a}{\emptyset}$, respectively. \end{proof}